lukasborges/getterAndSetterVerifier/README.md

 ### Simple Class

-Usually you only need call the static method "forClass" with class that you desire to test.
-Then, you need call the method "verify()".
+Usually, you only need to call the static method "forClass" with class that you desire to test.
+Then, you need to call the method "verify()".
 This example works well if the class is a JavaBean implemetation.

 ```java
     GetterAndSetterVerifier.forClass(Foo.class).verify();